inergyllc/PowerShell-Conditional-Context-Executor/README.md

    ```
 I like to test my code in the IDE I am currently using.
 So, along with the scripts came hundreds of test harnesses.
 Too many harnesses.
 An ocean of harnesses.
 Eventually, I sat down and knocked out a scripting method that let me leave my test code in my scripts.
 The Executor ignores test code when not being run directly from within an IDE or as a simple call from the Terminal (or a Window click).

 The Executor got more and less complex over time.
-Here is the final version I settled on.
+Here is the version I settled on.
 I hope you find the ability to embed test code in your scripts, ignored at contextual runtime.
 I use it all of the time.
 The two lines at the bottom of the preceding scripts is all it requires, once you have the NotInContextExecutor.ps1 placed in a known location.

 # Overview